Native American Cultural Center for Indians of all Tribes

 About Daybreak Star

-The center owes its existence to Native American activists, including our founder, Bernie Whitebear.
-Together with the Indian community, they staged a non-violent militant takeover and occupation of the land in 1970 after most of the Fort Lawton military base was declared surplus by the U.S. Department of Defense.
-More about UIATF History
+Daybreak Star owes its existence to Native American activists, including United Indians’ founder, Bernie Whitebear.
+Together with the Indian community, they staged a non-violent takeover and occupation of the land in 1970 after most of the Fort Lawton military base was declared surplus by the U.S. Department of Defense.

-The existing building was completed and opened to the public in 1977.
+The building was completed and opened to the public in 1977.
 It is an impressive piece of modern architecture incorporating many elements of traditional Northwest Native architecture.

 Cultural Center, Event and Conference Space